 The Commonwealth Government supports states and territories with VET services by providing ongoing specific purpose payments made through the Intergovernmental Agreement on Federal Financial Relations.

-Commonwealth funding is also provided through time limited National Partnerships and Project Agreements such as the National Partnership on the Skilling Australians Fund.
+Commonwealth funding is also provided through time limited National Partnerships and Project Agreements such as Fee Free TAFE.
 The Commonwealth also administer their own VET programs and VET loan support programs.

 A national entitlement to training was introduced under the 2012 National Partnership Agreement on Skills Reform whereby all jurisdictions agreed to implement a student training entitlement within the national training system by 30 March 2015.
 The initiative provided all working-age Australians with access to government-subsidised training places to their first Certificate III level, as a minimum, with their choice of training provider, and jurisdictions having the flexibility to go beyond the minimum.
 Entitlement models adopted by jurisdictions:

-A range of subsidies and incentives offered by the Commonwealth and state and territory governments, are available to employers and VET students, including: commencement and completions incentives, Rural and Regional Skills Shortage incentive, Mature Aged Workers Incentives, payroll tax rebates/exemptions, Workers Compensation premium reduction/exceptions/levies; and living away from home allowance.
+A range of subsidies and incentives offered by the Commonwealth and state and territory governments, are available to employers and VET students, including: commencement and completions incentives, mature aged workers incentives, payroll tax rebates/exemptions, Workers Compensation premium reduction/exceptions/levies; and living away from home allowance.

 User Choice, introduced in 1998, is a national funding policy for apprenticeships and traineeships whereby State and Territory governments fund registered training organisations (RTOs) to provide structured training to apprentices and trainees.
 These funds reduce the cost of the training that apprentices and trainees or their employers will have to pay, and give employers the choice to select any approved RTO to deliver the off-the-job training components of apprenticeships and traineeships.
 The amount of funding available under User Choice is different in each state and territory, as each state and territory has different priority areas to direct their User Choice funds.